-The 'Global Transfer Services' shall be available in selective countries only and will be rolled out to more countries in due course of time.
+The 'Global Transfer Services' shall be available in selective countries/regions only and will be rolled out to more countries/regions in due course of time.
 In India, the 'Global Transfer Service' is subject to applicable restrictions under Foreign Exchange Management Act, 1999.

 The 'Global Transfer Service' is not applicable to telegraphic transfers set-up via standing instructions.

 The Customer shall ensure that there are sufficient funds (or pre-arranged credit facilities) in the Customer's accounts for the purpose of the internet requests or other instructions and the Bank shall not be liable for any consequences arising out of the Bank's failure to carry out such instructions not withstanding such inadequacy, the Bank may do so without seeking prior approval from or notice to Customer and the Customer shall be responsible to repay with interest the resulting overdraft, advance or credit thereby created and for all related charges.
 The Bank will also not be liable for receipt of the transaction details by a third party on account of any negligence or omissions and commissions not attributable to the Bank.

 The daily transactional limit for any outward transfer is set at equivalent of USD$100,000 that includes all types of own account transfers.
 This is subject to the permissible limits set by the Reserve Bank of India as per the type of outward transfers.

 The transaction will be carried out subject to availability of clear funds in the debit account on the effective date.
 If this effective date happens to be a Sunday or a bank holiday, the transaction will get processed on the next 'working day'.
 The term 'working days' refers to days that are bank working days in both, the country/region of remittance and the Bank.